hashgraph/hedera-json-rpc-relay/docs/design/eth-subscribe.md

    sends it to the subscriber in the `websocket.send` call.
 If it is in cache, then we know it's already been sent and it is skipped.

 #### Handle non-subscription JSON RPC calls to the relay
 The WebSocket provider will be connected to the `webSocketServer.ts` via a websocket connection.
-This is perfect for subscriptions, but now a client may want to run JSON RPC calls within the context of a subscrition.
-These calls can be made to the relay from the `webSocketServer.ts` but support for them will need to be added.
+Besu and other execution engines support [JSON-RPC over
+WebSockets](https://besu.hyperledger.org/public-networks/how-to/use-besu-api/json-rpc).
+In order for the WebSocket server in the relay to support JSON-RPC over
+WebSockets, each method call to the `webSocketServer.ts` needs to call the existing JSON-RPC call in the relay.
+The `webSocketServer.ts` just needs to handle the
+JSON-RPC method call to the relay.
+The JSON-RPC calls to the relay are listed below.

 #### Blockchain Data Reading
 1. **getBlockNumber():** Returns the current block number.